uc-cdis/gen3.org/content/resources/user/analyze-data.md

 	> NOTE:   In the example above, "analysis" is the name of the ssh shortcut that was [setup back in step 2](/user-guide/data-access/#2-ssh-to-virtual-machine-config).

-4. Access the notebook in via browser.
+4. Access the notebook via your browser.

-	In your preferred browser and enter http://localhost:8888/;   Then from the VM terminal session, copy and paste the token from the notebook server into the requested spot in your browser.
+	In your preferred browser enter http://localhost:8888/;   then from the VM terminal session, copy and paste the token from the notebook server into the requested spot in your browser.

  	Example:   Run Server, port forward, access notebook in browser</h5>
 	![Jupyter notebook example](jupyter.gif)